Choosing a Warehouse for 3PL Operations

 Your warehouse needs to flex—fast.

-Look for:- High ceilings for vertical storage (20+ ft is ideal)
+- High ceilings for vertical storage (20+ ft is ideal)

 - Clear span interiors with minimal columns